The strong representation for the nonparametric estimation of length-biased and right-censored data: Notations and Main Results

-As an application of Theorem 2.2, one can obtain the LIL asymptotic result for the PL estimator in the following.
-In fact, some other similar results in Zhou \& Yip(1999) can also be obtained by Theorem 2.1 or Theorem 2.2, we will consider these topics in future.
+As an application of Theorem 2.2, one can obtain the LIL asymptotic result for the TWJ PL-estimator in the following.
+In fact, some other similar results in Zhou and Yip(1999) can also be obtained by Theorem 2.1 or Theorem 2.2.
+We will consider these topics in future.